maioradv/ebay-sdk-php/docs/guide/credentials.rst

 .. important::

     Credential providers are called every time a service is instantiated.
-If loading credentials is expensive, for example requires the reading of a file from the disk, then you should consider wrapping your provider in the ``DTS\eBaySDK\Credentials\CredentialsProvider::memoize`` function.
+If loading credentials is expensive, for example requires the reading of a file from the disk, then you should consider wrapping your provider in the ``maiorADV\eBaySDK\Credentials\CredentialsProvider::memoize`` function.
 The default provider that the SDK uses is automatically memorized.

 env provider
 ~~~~~~~~~~~~

-``DTS\eBaySDK\Credentials\CredentialsProvider::env`` attempts to load credentials from environment variables.
+``maiorADV\eBaySDK\Credentials\CredentialsProvider::env`` attempts to load credentials from environment variables.

 .. code-block:: php

-    use DTS\eBaySDK\Credentials\CredentialsProvider;
+    use maiorADV\eBaySDK\Credentials\CredentialsProvider;
-    use DTS\eBaySDK\Finding\Services\FindingService;
+    use maiorADV\eBaySDK\Finding\Services\FindingService;

     $service = new FindingService([
         'apiVersion'  => '1.13.0',